Pat Jones (footballer, born 2003)

-Patrick Samuel Jones (born 9 June 2003) is a professional footballer who plays as a winger for National League North side Chester.
+Patrick Samuel Jones (born 9 June 2003) is a professional footballer who plays as a winger for National League side Scunthorpe United.
 He is a former Wales under-21 international.

-Career
+Club career

 Born in Stockport, England, Jones started his football career at his local team Ruthin Town, before moving to Bala Town and then Wrexham in 2017.

 Huddersfield Town

 He joined the Huddersfield Town Academy in September 2019, before signing a professional contract in October 2020.
 Because the transfer was across the England–Wales border, Jones had to wait for international clearance before joining the club, which came in January 2020.

 Jones made his senior debut for Huddersfield Town on 9 January 2021, starting in their 3–2 FA Cup Third Round defeat to Plymouth Argyle, before being replaced by Rolando Aarons.

 He scored his first goal for Huddersfield against Norwich City on 16 August 2022.

 Exeter City

 On 30 August 2024, Jones was signed by Exeter City on a one-year deal, with a club option of a second year, for an undisclosed fee.